mUtterberg/pelican-playground/content/intro.md

 Date: 2018-09-11 10:20
 Category: Notes

-# Pushing a Pelican site to GitHub Pages
+# Deploying a Pelican site to GitHub Pages

 If your change was on GitHub in the browser, run `git pull origin master` first.
 Otherwise, initiate the new build with `pelican content -o output -s publishconf.py`